Tattvaa Yogashala – Best Yoga School In Rishikesh, India

 Benefits Of Yoga Nidra

 Yoga Nidra or Sleep Meditation offers extensive benefits.
-Join our 200 hour yoga teacher training in Rishikesh to know the benefits of Yoga Nidra.
-Yet, it is one of the easiest yoga practices and has been gaining popularity in recent years due to its positive effects on health and the mind.
+Our 200-hour yoga teacher training in Rishikesh will describe the benefits of Yoga Nidra.
+Yet, it is one of the most accessible yoga practices and has gained popularity recently due to its positive effects on health and the mind.

 Stages Of Yoga Nidra